-As you might imagine, the key factor in all of the above is data.
-As you look at your data sources, keep in mind that the outcome should always be actionable outcomes.
+As you might imagine, data is the key factor in all of the above.
+As you look at your data sources, remember that the outcome should always be actionable.
 It is no good just carrying out people analytics.
 Presenting the data in a way that is digestible, actionable, and specific is key.

 Benefits of People Analytics

 People analytics has 3 well-established benefits for business.

 Effective people analytics should be well distributed to create openness and transparency.
 The information and the plans developed should be shared with everyone from hiring managers down to lower-level executives who will be directly impacted by the decisions.
 As a result, this clear communication ensures everyone is on the same page regarding hiring, training, engagement, and general HR processes.

 Of course, effective workforce planning is one of the main goals of people analytics.
 Once KPIs have been established, leaders clearly understand costs, trends, and overall performance.
 With this knowledge, they can make data-driven people decisions that will help the business stay profitable.

 Without people analytics, human resources is often a reactive business function.
 However, with the right data, HR data can pre-empt issues, focus on their unique company data and become strategic managers.
 This means they create improved processes and HR systems, tailored to their workforce needs.
 This helps them hire, train, and retain the right people with the right skillsets to maximize productivity and profitability.